chillu/chillu.github.io/content/posts/2021/router-table.md

  * How do you mount that router in the table?
 You buy an aluminium insert plate.
  * How do you attach the router to that plate?
 You drill very accurate mounting holes.
  * How do you drill those holes?
 You buy a drill press.
- * How do you mount that drill press? ...
+ * How do you mount that drill press?
+You build a stand
+ * How do you make precise insets for that stand?
+You build ... a router table.

 As a software developer, I have a sense of appreciation for the recursion that is building furniture.
 Judging by Youtube content, the majority of woodworking